Resources

 Term of contract

 One of the major differences between Life Insurance and General Insurance is the duration of the policy.
-In case of Life Insurance, the term of contract is a longer period.
-The insured person will have to pay the premium for 15-20 years or more.
+In life insurance, the term of the contract is more extended.
+The insured must pay the premium for 15-20 years or more.

-Whereas in General Insurance, the term of contract would be a shorter period.
+Whereas in General Insurance, the term of contract would be shorter.

 Premium payment

-The premium for a Life Insurance is paid regularly in intervals, like monthly, quarterly, half-yearly or yearly.
+The premium for life insurance is paid regularly at intervals, like monthly, quarterly, half-yearly, or yearly.

-Whereas, for General Insurance, the premium is paid all at once, usually at the purchase of the insurance or at the renewal of the insurance.
+For general insurance, the premium is paid all at once, usually at the purchase or renewal of the insurance.
+In health insurance, premiums are often paid regularly.

 Insurance claim

-In case of Life Insurance the sum assured is paid to the injured in either two cases.
+The sum assured is paid to the injured in either two cases.
 The payment is made to the nominee if the policyholder passes away, or if the policy term is completed, it is disbursed directly to the policyholder.
-This means if the policyholder is not dead upon the completion of a predetermined time, he/she would get the sum assured by the policy.
+This means if the policyholder is not dead upon the completion of a predetermined time, he/she will get the sum assured by the policy.

-But in case of General Insurance you can claim the sum insured only in case of certain events like accidents, hospitalisation, damage, etc. You cannot claim your insurance in other situations.
+In general insurance, you can claim the sum insured only in certain events like accidents, hospitalisation, damage, etc. You cannot claim your insurance in other situations.

 Policy Value

-Whereas the policy value, or sum insured of a General Insurance, is determined by the value of the article insured (except for health and travel).
-You would not get more money than needed to compensate for the damage of your property or vehicle.
-In case of Health Insurance, you will only get the money that is needed to cover the hospital expenses and no more.
+The policy value, or sum insured of general insurance, is determined by the value of the article insured (except for health and travel).
+You would not get more money than needed to compensate for your property or vehicle damage.
+In Health Insurance, you will only get the money needed to cover the hospital expenses and no more.

 Maturity Benefits